franciskershaw/game-of-fives/README.md

 ### Strategy Plane

-The **user stories** as detailed in the previous section was the first part of the development process and was very helpful in deciding which features were critical to the success of the site.
+The **user stories** as detailed in the previous section formed the first part of the development process and was very helpful in deciding which features were critical to the success of the site.
 Features that I did not deem necessary to myself (as the stakeholder) and the players reaching the end of their journeys would not be considered.

 The **focus** of the project is:
 * To create a fun interactive game using JavaScript which allows all users to reach the end of their respective stories with ease.

 The **business goal** for the stakeholder:
-* To have a game that players will want to play multiple times.
+* To have a game that players will want to return to.
 * Produce a project which passes all marking criteria for the Code Institute's milestone 2 project.

 *Therefore, to meet both the focus and business goals, the game must be created and hosted on a bespoke website using HTML, CSS and Javascript in order to implement all the necessary functionality to both entertain the user and pass this part of the course.*

-While strategising for this project, I figured that a prudent place to start for inspiration on layout and features would be to look up some popular online versions of 'rock, paper, scissors' as it essentially amounts to a more basic version of 'Fives'.
+While strategising for this project, I figured that a prudent place to start for inspiration on layout and features would be to look up some popular online versions of 'rock, paper, scissors', as it essentially amounts to a more basic version of 'Game of Fives'.
 With this in mind, I found the following resources very useful to begin with:

 * [Afiniti - Rock, Paper, Scissors](https://www.afiniti.com/corporate/rock-paper-scissors)
 * [Online Stopwatch - Rock Paper Scissors!](https://www.online-stopwatch.com/chance-games/rock-paper-scissors/)
 * [Rock, Paper, Scissors - JS Tutorial by DevEd](https://www.youtube.com/watch?v=qWPtKtYEsN4&ab_channel=DevEd)

-Using the below importance vs viability metric, I was able to list out the opportunities on offer when creating the game and decide which ones were achievable, relevant and appropriate with regard to my user stories.
+Using the below importance vs viability metric, I listed out the opportunities on offer when creating the game to help decide which ones were achievable, relevant and appropriate with regard to my user stories.

 | Opportunity | Importance	 | Viability
 | ----------- | ----------- | ------------